 Elbow dislocation is caused by a sudden traumatic force on the elbow, such as a fall on an outstretched arm.

-Factors that may increase your risk of getting an elbow fracture dislocation include:
+Factors that may increase your chance of elbow dislocation:

 Elbow dislocation may cause: